- For some users, wrong configurations on their Settings may trigger this problem.

 - Wait for the process to finish

-I hope these tips help in solving the screen saver problems you’re facing in Windows 10.
-If not let us know in the comment section below and we’ll try to help you.
+We hope these tips help solve the screensaver problems you’re facing in Windows 10.
+If not, let us know in the comment section below, and we’ll try to help you.